How to Get Into Boston University: Acceptance Rate and Strategies

-One would think that this disparity would give men an edge in the admissions process at BU since there are far more qualified female applicants year after year.
-Yet, this is not the case—19.1% of men are accepted compared to 18.8% of women.
+Men do enjoy an edge in the admissions process at BU since there are far more qualified female applicants year after year.
+In one recent cycle, 25% of men are accepted compared to 16% of women.

-Boston University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was an extremely low 27% last year.
+Boston University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was a fairly low 32% last year.
 This is due to the fact that BU is competing with the same pool of students as the Ivy League and other elite institutions.
-As such, the university greatly values “demonstrated interest” (more on that in a moment), and especially those who are willing to commit to the school via Early Decision.
-For comparison, many other top private universities have superior yield rates such as Northwestern (56%), Duke (55%), and Cornell University (60%).
+As such, the university greatly values “demonstrated interest” (more on that in a moment), especially those who are willing to commit to the school via Early Decision.
+For comparison, many other top private universities have superior yield rates such as Northwestern, Duke, and Cornell University.

-There are only two factors that Boston University ranks as being “very important” to their admissions process: rigor of secondary school record and talent/ability.
-Factors considered “important” are: class rank, GPA, the essays, recommendations, extracurricular activities, character/personal qualities.
+There are only two factors that Boston University ranks as being “very important” to their admissions process: rigor of secondary school record and GPA.
+Factors considered “important” are: class rank, GPA, the essays, recommendations, extracurricular activities, and character/personal qualities.
 This year, since the school is again test-optional for the Class of 2028, standardized test scores are merely ranked as “considered.”

 BU really does value an applicant’s “talent/ability.”
 In fact, they take great pride in touting the diverse achievements outside of the classroom of their incoming freshmen.
-For example, those entering the school in 2020-21 include students who…
+For example, one recent freshmen class included students who…

 - Placed third in the first season of MasterChef Junior